 Also, most instances have edit functionality now, which makes it really easy to add the image description back into your toot if someone adds one for you!

-in reply to Erik
+in reply to mice go meow

 Oh is that not a mainline thing?
 Heck.
 My instance uses Hometown and I can't keep track of what is a feature of what.